rosalana/.github/profile/README.md

 Here are the key components of the Rosalana ecosystem:

 - **Rosalana: Social Network**
   A platform for creators to connect, share, and monetize their work.
+Combining features of social media and creative platforms, it allows users to publish stories, artworks, and other content.
+Monetization options include subscriptions, collections, or chapter-based releases.
+Additionally, creators can track their popularity and achieve milestones.

 - **Rosalana: Spectrum**
-  An integrated information system for managing projects and data across the ecosystem.

-- **Blueprint**
-  A platform for creating multi-step forms and improving agency-client collaboration.

-- **ProxyMA**
-  A centralized CMS for managing content across websites efficiently.

-- **Rosalana: Premiere Studio**
-  A tool for managing live events like film premieres.

-- **Studio Thousands**
-  A creative studio producing mini short films and visual content.

-## Services and Tools

-- **Rosalana: Accounts**
-  A shared user management service used across all applications.
+  A management tool focused on handling a company's administrative processes.
+Spectrum is designed for tasks like employee management (vacations, roles, internal communication), and automating administrative documents (contracts, payslips, and invoices) using predefined templates.
+It also includes a calendar for planning and organizing work.
+While Spectrum provides basic tools for initializing and managing tasks and projects, more detailed project tracking is handled by Blueprint.
+For example, Spectrum can log working hours and act as the starting point for creating more detailed projects in Blueprint.

-- **Rosalana: DEV**
+- **Rosalana: Blueprint**
-  A CLI tool and composables library for developers working within the ecosystem.
+  A platform for creating structured, multi-step workflows that improve collaboration between companies and clients.
+Blueprint simplifies team collaboration and tracks project progress, ensuring clear and transparent workflows.
+Its tools are tailored to help businesses create well-defined project plans and keep progress straightforward.

 ## Get Involved